 I really don’t feel like I have a case to defend.
 What are my options?

 There are many options that can include dismissal (true dismissals).
 Everyone makes mistakes.
 We will advise you on the best options for your case and help you deal with the consequences and aftermath of a family violence charge.
-It is often in the best interest of justice, that these cases not get prosecuted.
+It is often in the best interest of justice to not prosecute these cases.
 We can assist you with this.
 We are here to help!